Tomás Frías: Linares administration (1857–1861)

 Only two years later, José María Linares overthrew General Córdova, and Frías would be appointed Minister of Finance.
-In that capacity, he was influential in the creation of the financial framework of Bolivia's economy.
+Under Linares' administration, a group of constitutionalist civilians, referred to as the rojos, surfaced.
+This faction involved figures such as Mariano Baptista and Adolfo Ballivián, both of whom would go on to preside over the country as presidents.
+Ballivián would assume leadership of the Partido Rojo (Red Party) in the 1870s.
+Positions in prefectures and key administrative and judicial roles were filled by individuals who embraced Linares' "regenerative" ideology, believing that the nation required a substantial overhaul to overcome the perceived chaos.
+Frías, as a member of Linares' cabinet, was influential in the creation of the financial framework of Bolivia's economy.
 During this tenure, he was very clear and restrictive regarding the administration of the national budget, mainly with regard to the salaries and expenses of officials.
+The nation's financial situation, in a state of disarray, experienced a rapid turnaround due to the stringent austerity measures implemented to control expenditures.
+Various measures were taken to boost economic stability, including the reduction of tariffs on imported foreign fabrics through Arica and Cobija.
 In order to enforce this, he created the Central Fund for Payments, which centralized and organized the national economy after more than twenty years of administrative anarchy.
 It also created a budget dedicated solely and exclusively to education with which it was possible to buy books, pay salaries and rents and even grant credits and subsidies to schools and universities.